bekk/bekk-christmas/post/react/draft-back-to-basics.md

 Now if we call our javascript code from an inline script in the html file, we can display some text.

+Cool, but we can do better!

 ### Configuring webpack

 This part is not as scary as some people might think, and we will see here that it's quite easy to get a simple configuration that lets us get started with our application.
 But first and foremost, what is webpack and why do we need it?

 ### What

 Webpack is a \*module bundler\* for the web, which in practice means that it takes all your assets (JS, CSS, Images, etc.) and packages them into bundles that browsers understand.

 **Why**

-To execute javascript code in the browser we have to include every .js file in a script tag in the html page, make sure they are loaded in the correct order so e.g utility functions are loaded before other parts of the code that rely on them and so on.
+To execute javascript code in the browser we have to include every `.js` file in a script tag in the html page, make sure they are loaded in the correct order so e.g utility functions are loaded before other parts of the code that rely on them and so on.
 This is tedious, error prone and hardly scales well.
 It is much easier to work with modules but the problem is that browser don't understand them, well not unless you use a module bundler.

 We will recreate the code sample above but this time using modules and webpack.

-1. Run npm init to initialize the package manager for the project
+1. Run `npm init` to initialize the package manager for the project
-2. Install webpack along with a html plugin, npm install webpack html-webpack-plugin --save-dev
+2. Install webpack along with a html plugin, `npm install webpack html-webpack-plugin --save-dev`
-3. For webpack to know what to do, we need to specify a configuration file webpack.config.js:
+3. For webpack to know what to do, we need to specify a configuration file `webpack.config.js`:

 ```
 const path = require("path");